Project for the Innocent Students Ask, 'Who Can I Help Today?'

 The Project for the Innocent fields claims from petitioners who allege that they have been wrongfully convicted.
 It is part of the Alarcn Advocacy Center.
 Since its inception, project students have received hundreds of letters from inmates across the nation.
 Students screen cases, research legal issues, interview witnesses and meet with inmates.
 The project provides invaluable exposure to real cases and clients for students with a passion for public interest law.

 The Project for the Innocent spent three years investigating and interviewing witnesses for an inmate named Obie Anthony to prove his innocence and secure his release.
-Senior Fellow Adam Grant ’10 worked on the case from start to finish -- first as a student, then as a staff member.
+Program Director Adam Grant ’10 worked on the case from start to finish -- first as a student, then as a staff member.
 “I was attached to the case,” Grant said.
 “Once I had met him in prison, I just couldn’t walk away.”

 Students spent more than 75 hours in front of a judge with new evidence they had gathered to prove the flaws in Anthony’s original trial.
 Finally, after 17 years in prison, Anthony’s conviction was overturned.
 Levenson recalls, “The day Obie Anthony walked out of that courtroom a free man was the highlight of my career.”
 A group of project students greeted Anthony the day he was released from prison on Oct.
 5, 2011 (pictured above).

 Recently, Anthony was asked to tell his story at Loyola’s annual Journalist Law School.
 He said, “Years went by and Loyola Law School came my way… It is the system that brought me home.
 When the individuals that stood on justice and truth got involved with my case they procured my freedom and discovered the truth.”
 Anthony was given a second chance at life and he thanks Loyola faculty and the dedicated group of students who worked tirelessly in his defense.